Obesity and Overweight

 Research shows that genetics plays a role in obesity.
 Genes can directly cause obesity in such disorders as Prader-Willi syndrome.

 Genes also may contribute to a person’s susceptibility to weight gain.
-Scientists believe that genes may increase a person’s likelihood of becoming obese but that outside factors, such as an abundant food supply or little physical activity, also may be required for a person to put on excess weight.2
+Scientists believe that genes may increase a person’s likelihood of having obesity but that outside factors, such as an abundant food supply or little physical activity, also may be required for a person to have excess weight.2

 Health Conditions and Medications